FastV1per/Alien_DNA_tutorial/alien_dna/README.md

 ```
 Cd is the command for change directory

 Type 'ls' and you should see a README.md file and a alien_dna file.
-If alien_dna is highlighted a different color, that means you can jump into that file using the cd command.
+If alien_dna is highlighted a different color, that means you can jump into that file using the cd
+command.

 Go ahead and get use to using these commands by exploring your computer.

+MacOS users, you will be working on your desktop directory, so when you feel
+comfortable moving around the inside of your computer, please cd to your desktop to work on this lab.

 If you do not see Alien_DNA_tutorial as a file make sure you have copied and pasted correctly, LinuxOS is case sensitive, meaning, if there is one letter off, linux will give you a error and will not run your code.
 Otherwise, good luck on the lab!